Metaphysics: Laws and Characteristics of the Multiverse

 - The swan shape of the port is actually a permanent spell that provides to the Elven race their magical racial abilities and their acumen with magic.

-- The existence of the Swan on Núrion and their proximity to it caused the Elves to invent Arcane powers of levels higher than previously known.
-Knowledge of these powers spread to the other races, and now such magical power is common.
+- The existence of the Swan on Núrion and their proximity to it caused the Elves to invent Arcane spells of levels higher than second.
+Knowledge of these spells spread to the other races, and now such magic is common.